andrea-mitridate/PTArcade/docs/utils/model_utils.md

 [here][ptarcade.models_utils].

-* The effective number of relativistic degrees of freedom contributing to the Universe's energy and entropy density is parametrized in the functions [`g_rho`][ptarcade.models_utils.g_rho] and [`g_s`][ptarcade.models_utils.g_s].
-These functions, derived by interpolating the tabulated data in #REFERENCE MISSING, can be evaluated both as a function of temperature (in GeV), or as a function of frequency (in Hz).
+* The effective number of relativistic degrees of freedom contributing to the Universe's energy and entropy densities is parametrized in the functions [`g_rho`][ptarcade.models_utils.g_rho] and [`g_s`][ptarcade.models_utils.g_s].
+These functions, derived by interpolating the tabulated data in [Saikawa et al.][gs], can be evaluated both as a functions of temperature (in GeV), or as a functions of frequency (in Hz).
 In the latter case, they will return the value of these functions at the time of the cosmological evolution when GWs with comoving wavenumber $k=2\pi a_0 f$ re-entered the horizon.
 (1)